The Unhelpful Manager

 How could you do that?

-So many that you have a line of people waiting to see you.
-Unanswered mail from two weeks ago.
-Urgent notes taped to your chair.
+People bring her problems all the time.
+So many people that there is a line of people waiting to see her.
+She has unanswered mail from two weeks ago.
+Urgent notes taped to her chair.

-As you run down the hall so no one can grab you to ask a question because you’re already late for a meeting with your boss, the new guy on your staff says, “I know you’re in a rush but where did you say the paper cutter is?”.
+She runs down the hall a lot – because she’s late for meetings.
+And if she runs, so no one can grab her in the hallway to ask questions.
+Today the new guy who just learned in orientation about her grab-me-in-the-hallway policy, grabs her in the hallway and says, “I see you’re in a rush but where did you say the paper cutter is?”.

-While you are at the other end of the hall, your staff members are clustered in little groups.
+While Jane is meeting with the boss, her staff members are clustered in little groups at the other end of the hall.
 One over by the water cooler… another by the vending machine…another in the parking lot heading for lunch…talking about how they are stuck on their projects because they are waiting.

 Could this story be about you?